worried about your mental health? be mindful of these 7 nutrient deficiencies

 Iron is crucial for oxygen transport in the blood, including the brain.
 Iron deficiency anaemia may lead to anxiety, fatigue, weakness, and cognitive impairment, which can affect mental well-being.
 Heavy menstrual bleeding and intense exercise are two factors that contribute to low iron levels, so active women need to be especially mindful of this mineral.
 Personally, I experienced high levels of anxiety when I was anaemic, despite not having a specific reason to feel anxious, and I feel SO much calmer since getting my levels up.

-Note: In Western medicine, iron deficiency is diagnosed at a ferritin level lower than 20 ug/L. However, there is a big difference between ‘normal’ and optimal, and you might still experience adverse symptoms even if you’re not technically deficient.
+Note: In Western medicine, a ferritin level of 12-20 ug/L indicates possible iron deficiency.
+However, there is a big difference between ‘normal’ and optimal, and you might still experience adverse symptoms even if you’re not technically deficient.
 Many naturopathic doctors recommend women aim to have ferritin levels closer to 75-100 ug/L for optimal health.

 6. MAGNESIUM